The abundance of thin dwarf galaxies: a challenge for cosmological simulations: Galaxy Samples

 \subsubsection{DESI}

 The Dark Energy Spectroscopic Instrument (DESI) survey is a 5-year spectroscopic redshift survey that has produced a detailed map of the evolving structure of the Universe in the redshift range $0 \leq z \lesssim 4$ \citep{DESICollaboration2025}.
 We use the open access DESI\footnote{\href{https://www.desi.lbl.gov/}{https://www.desi.lbl.gov/}} DR1\footnote{\href{https://data.desi.lbl.gov/public/dr1/vac/dr1/stellar-mass-emline/}{https://data.desi.lbl.gov/public/dr1/vac/dr1/stellar-mass-emline/}}, which consists of data collected during the first year of the DESI main survey.
 The dataset includes high-confidence redshifts for $\sim13.7$ million objects classified as galaxies.
+Surface brightness limits in DESI reach roughlyn $\sim 28.5$-$29 ~ \rm{mag \, arcsec^{-2}}$ \citep{MartinezDelgado2023, Kwon2025} in the r-band.

 DESI galaxy shapes ($q$) are computed from the ellipticity through the complex numbers $\epsilon= \epsilon_1 + i \epsilon_2$, explicitly:

 where $|\epsilon| = \sqrt{ \epsilon^2_1 + \epsilon^2_2}$.
 The ellipticity components ($\epsilon_1$, $\epsilon_2$) are listed in the columns ``SHAPE\_E1'' and ``SHAPE\_E2'' of Table dr1\_galaxy\_stellarmass\_lineinfo\_v1.0 of the catalog stellar-mass-emline/v1.0.
 Stellar masses are derived using Code Investigating GALaxy Emission \citep[CIGALE;][]{Boquien2019, Yang2020}, which combines broad-band photometry from the DESI Legacy Imaging Surveys (g, r, z, W1, and W2), with spectrophotometric measurements obtained from ten artificial bands generated by convolving the DESI spectra with the corresponding filter responses.
 These stellar masses are listed in column ``MASS\_CG'' of this catalog.